Latest News

 The markets will pay attention to any indication that the Fed might raise rates.
 If they hint at moving in this direction, then I think that gold could break below the $4,000 level.

-Gold has lost around 20% since the Iran War began.
-Central banks are worried that the rising cost of energy could lead to inflation.
-This is causing them to raise interest rates and increase the opportunity costs associated with holding gold.
+Gold has lost around 20% since the Iran war started, due to fears that rising energy prices could lead to inflation.
+Central banks are therefore keeping interest rates high and increasing the opportunity costs of holding non-yielding gold.

-The Middle East conflict has pushed up the price of energy products, causing the U.S. producer prices to increase more than expected.
+The Middle East conflict has pushed up the price of energy products, causing the U.S. producer price to increase more than expected.
 This is the biggest annual gain for 3-1/2 years.

 According to CME Group's FedWatch, traders are pricing in a 60% probability of an increase in U.S. rates in December.